 Safe Haven for Newborns Information

-Safe Haven, also known as “infant relinquishment,” allows a parent to leave their newborn in a safe place in certain circumstances with certain individuals.
+Safe Haven, also known as “newborn relinquishment,” allows a parent to leave their newborn in a safe place in certain circumstances with certain individuals.

-How does Safe Haven (Infant Relinquishment) work?
+How does Safe Haven (Newborn Relinquishment) work?

-Under Wisconsin law, a parent can leave their unharmed newborn child under 72 hours old with a:
+Under Wisconsin Statutes § 48.195, a parent can leave their unharmed newborn (under 72 hours old) anonymously and without fear of prosecution in a newborn infant safety device as defined in 48.195(1b)(b) or with a:

-• police officer
+• Law enforcement officer

-• hospital staff member
+• Hospital staff member

 without fear of legal consequences.
-If you do not indicate that you will be back for your child this is called “Safe Haven” or “Infant Relinquishment.”
-You do not have to give your name or address to the professional accepting the baby, unless:
+If you do not indicate that you will be back for your child this is called “Safe Haven” or “Newborn Relinquishment.”
+You do not have to give your name or address to the professional accepting the newborn, unless:

-• The baby has been harmed
+• The newborn has been harmed

 You may be asked if you are willing to fill out a form.
 This form is NOT required.
-It will, however, help providers give the best care to your infant now and in the future.
+It will, however, help providers give the best care to your newborn now and in the future.

 What if I change my mind?